 Senator Mack “Bodi” White Seeks Re-Election to Louisiana Senate District 6

 “I am honored and humbled to represent the interests of the great people of my district.
-It continues to be a welcomed challenge and rewarding privilege.
-I respectfully ask the voters of District 6 to allow me to continue working for them,” White said.
+It continues to be a welcomed challenge and rewarding privilege,” Sen. White said.

-White currently serves as vice chairman of the Select Committee on Homeland Security, and is a member of the Louisiana Senate’s Commerce, Consumer Protection and International Affairs Committee; Education Committee; Finance Committee; Judiciary C Committee; and Joint Legislative Committee on the Budget.
+Sen. White is also a member of the Louisiana Senate’s Commerce, Consumer Protection and International Affairs Committee; Education Committee; Finance Committee; Judiciary C Committee; and Joint Legislative Committee on the Budget.

-“I will continue to do my part to reduce spending, manage health care costs and enforce laws that keep us safe.
+“I am committed to reducing spending, managing health care costs and enforcing laws that keep us safe.
 I will continue to work with leaders in my district to bring needed infrastructure to our local communities and invest in our future with quality education reforms and proper funding at all levels of education, including pre-K, K-12 and higher education,” Sen. White said.

 Some of the projects for which Sen. White recently led the effort to gain legislative approval and funding include: obtaining $50 million to widen Hooper Road from Blackwater Road to Greenwell Springs Road and to develop plans for a new bridge over the Amite River, extending to Highway 16 in Watson; obtaining another $10 million to widen Sullivan Road from Wax Road to Hooper Road in Central; securing $1.29 million for the Port Manchac North Pass and $720,000 for the Port Manchac Terminal; as well as gaining $22.4 million for the Southeastern Louisiana University Computer Science Department.